ofirgall/tmux-browser/README.md

 Doesn't Require Custom Extensions:
 * Auto-open browser on attach
+* move active tab of current session to other session (+jump?)

 Requires Custom Extension:
 * move tabs to another session in the browser ui
 * show current session
+* try to get rid of the special tab
 * pin the tab with dont close
-* prompt are you sure on special tab
+* prompt are you sure on special tab + some nice html

 ### License